 Intego Privacy Protection is Intego’s VPN for Mac.
 Designed for Mac users by the experts in Mac security and privacy, Intego Privacy Protection lets you use the Web—and the rest of the Internet—safely and securely.
 Unlike Apple’s iCloud Private Relay, which only protects traffic to and from the Safari web browser, Intego Privacy Protection encrypts and protects all the data entering and leaving your Mac.

-With Intego Privacy Protection, you get access to more than 25,000 servers in over 70 countries, so you can choose where your protected traffic accesses the Internet.
+With Intego Privacy Protection, you get access to more than 35,000 servers in over 80 countries and all 50 states, so you can choose where your protected traffic accesses the Internet.

 Intego Privacy Protection also offers features including ad blocking and protection from known tracking and malware sites.
 And for total privacy, Intego does not store logs of your activity.